MaxHalford/eaopt/README.md

 **Why are there type-specific slice crossover methods instead of a generic one?**

 Some crossover methods are generic because they are simply rearranging lists.
-Underhood gago uses the `[]interface{}` to implement generic crossover methods.
+Under the hood gago uses the `[]interface{}` to implement generic crossover methods.
 However the genomes are always typed and are not of type `[]interface{}`.
 The genomes have to converted to a `[]interface{}` and then back to their original type after crossover.
 For more information you can check out the [official advice](https://github.com/golang/go/wiki/InterfaceSlice) regarding generic slices and also look at the [casting.go file](casting.go).

 **Why isn't my `Mutate` method modifying my `Genome`?**

-The `Mutate` has to modify the values of the `Genome` inplace.
-The following code will work because the `Vector` is a slice; slices in Golang are references to underlying data, hence modifying a slice modifies them inplace.
+The `Mutate` has to modify the values of the `Genome` in-place.
+The following code will work because the `Vector` is a slice; slices in Go are references to underlying data, hence modifying a slice modifies them in-place.

 ```go
 type Vector []float64